-From the SOA Infrastructure Menu From the SOA Folder in the Navigator From the SOA Infrastructure Home Page om the SOA mposite Menu 1.
-1. Select SOA Right-click soa-infra.
+From the SOA Infrastructure Menu From the SOA Folder in the Navigator From the SOA Infrastructure Home Page From the SOA Composite Menu 1.
+Select SOA 1.
+Right-click soa-infra.
 1. Click the Deployed 1.
-Select SOA Deployment >Redeploy.
-2 2.
-Select SOA Deployment > Composites tab.
+Select SOA 2.
+Deployment >Redeploy.
+2. Select SOA Deployment > Redeploy .
+2. Composites tab.
 In the Composite table, Deployment > Redeploy.
-The Select Composite The Select Composite page select a specific SOA composite application.
-Only one application can 2.
-In the SOA Composite Deployments section, 3.
-In the SOA Composite be redeployed at a time. select the SOA composite application revision you want to redeploy, and click Next.
-Deployments section, select the SOA composite 3.
-Above the Composite the SOA compos Above the Composite table, click Redeploy .
+The Select Composite page appears.
+In the SOA Composite Deployments section, select the SOA composite application revision you want to redeploy, and click Next.
+The Select Composite page appears. select a specific SOA composite application.
+Only one application can 3.
+In the SOA Composite Deployments section, select the SOA composite application revision you want to redeploy, and click Next . be redeployed at a time.
+3. Above the Composite table, click Redeploy .